stevemclaugh/preservation-torrent/README.md

     - Instead, assign datasets to bundles roughly chronologically.

-- **Metadata for items included in the torrent collection, including checksums and torrent magnet links, should be available for download from a central location.**
+- **Metadata for items included in the torrent collection, along with checksums and torrent magnet links, should be available for download from a central location.**

 - **It isn't necessary to include extensive human-readable metadata in each torrent.**